diy laser cutter engraver

 The xTool D1 10W uses dual 5W lasers to create the end result of 10W power, using the same tech as the Ortur LM3 and Snapmaker’s 10W laser add-on.

 But if you don’t need 10W power, you can buy a 5W version for $200 less and stick to mostly engraving, or the upgraded 20W version for single-pass 0.6mm+ basswood or acrylic sheet cutting.
+There’s now even a 40W version you can buy as a separate accessory.

-We personally went for the 20W version even though it costs a few hundred dollars, but the extra power and speed were worth it for me.
+I personally went for the 20W version even though it costs a few hundred dollars, but the extra power and speed were worth it for me.
 For example, here’s some of the projects we cut during our review:

 Celtic knot bookmark cut out